SPEAR: A Unified SSL Framework for Learning Speech and Audio Representations: Experimental Results

-Compared to USAD Large trained with multi-teacher knowledge distillation, our \spearsa{} Large pre-trained on a smaller corpora achieves a significant absolute improvement of 2.42 on the average score under the same evaluation setup of using intermediate representations.
-This again highlights the strength of \ours{} as a unified SSL framework for learning generic speech and audio representations jointly from speech and general audio data.
-Finally, compared to the much larger Dasheng 1.2B, \spearsa{} XLarge achieves stronger performance on speech-related tasks while trailing on environment and music tasks, which can be attributed to its smaller model size and imbalanced pre-training data composition (only 13k hours from the 197k hours are general audio data).
-However, this performance gap can be reversed by leveraging all intermediate layer representations.
+Our dual-domain \spearsa{} models consistently outperform their single-domain counterparts, verifying the benefits of unified pre-training over speech and audio data.
+The \spearsa{} Large achieves an average score of 79.26, surpassing both \spears{} Large and \speara{} Large, which suggests that joint speech–audio pre-training yields a more unified representation space.
+Compared to USAD Large, \spearsa{} Large pre-trained on a smaller corpora achieves an absolute improvement of 3.12 on the average score under the same evaluation setup of using intermediate representations.
+This again highlights the strength of \ours{} as a unified SSL framework for learning generic speech and audio representations.
+Compared to the much larger Dasheng 1.2B, \spearsa{} XLarge achieves stronger performance on speech-related tasks while trailing on environment and music tasks, which can be attributed to the imbalanced pre-training data composition (only 13k hours from the 197k hours used by \ours{} are general-audio data).
+However, it should be noted that \spearsa{} XLarge is a more versatile model than Dasheng 1.2B, outperforming Dasheng 1.2B on SUPERB (see Table~\ref{tab: superb main}) by a large margin.